Stephen O'Connor, Ph.D.

 Biography

 I am an historian of the ancient Greek world, specializing in its economic and military history during the fifth and fourth centuries BCE.
 I joined CSUF in 2012 after a year teaching at Bowdoin College.
-My research focuses on the logistics and economics of Greek warfare, and especially on what an analysis of the provisioning of Greek armies and navies can tell us about the structure and performance of economies in the Classical Greek world.
+My research focuses on the logistics and economics of Greek warfare, and especially the markets Classical Greek sailors and soldiers participated in while on campaign.
 I have also published articles on the diet, pay, and tactics of Greek military forces.

 Degrees